stonepros/stone/doc/stoneadm/services/monitoring.rst

 Manually setting the Grafana URL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Cephadm automatically configures Prometheus, Grafana, and Alertmanager in
+Stoneadm automatically configures Prometheus, Grafana, and Alertmanager in
 all cases except one.

 In a some setups, the Dashboard user's browser might not be able to access the
-Grafana URL that is configured in Ceph Dashboard.
+Grafana URL that is configured in Stone Dashboard.
 This can happen when the
 cluster and the accessing user are in different DNS zones.

-If this is the case, you can use a configuration option for Ceph Dashboard
+If this is the case, you can use a configuration option for Stone Dashboard
 to set the URL that the user's browser will use to access Grafana.
 This
 value will never be altered by cephadm.
 To set this configuration option,
 issue the following command: